 You Rely on Integrating into a Technical Ecosystem

 If your product has some upfront technical requirements – integrations with enterprise software, specific language, and frameworks for backend components, etc. – it definitely makes more sense to find an experienced partner.
 The same applies to industry-specific solutions, like those for finance or healthcare.
-There are many software development providers that specialize in specific domains, and they can save you the time you’d otherwise spend on looking for qualified staff.
+Many software development providers specialize in specific domains and can save you the time you’d otherwise spend on looking for qualified staff.

 Go for: Tech partner